tkandala/CarND-Vehicle-Detection/writeup_template.md

 For the amount of overlap, I used the default `50%` overlap as used inside lecture notes.
 It was a good overlap to start with.

 Regarding the scales, I first started with just a scale of `1.0` and found out that the scale was enough to identify cars over `90%` of the time inside the images.
-This was good enough to proceed forward so I decided not to implement any additional scales.

-![alt text][image8]
+This scale was giving very few windows of identified cars and as mentioned, 10% of the time, the cars were not getting identified.
+I therefore used a set of scales `[1, 1.5, 2, 2.5].
+This set gave a good amount of search windows for the identified cars - along with some false positives.
+Finally, using a heat threshold of `4` I was able to cleanly remove the false positives.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on just one scale using `YCrCb` `ALL`-channel HOG features, which provided a nice result.
-Here are some example images:

-![alt text][image1]
-![alt text][image2]
+To optimize the performance of the classifier (already mentioned above), I used the `sklearn.model_selection.GridSearchCV` to fine tune the `LinearSVM` classifier.
+Because we are using a linear classifier, we can only play around with the `C` parameter (as mentioned inside lecture notes).

+Also as mentioned earlier, I used just the HOG features to train my classifier as it was good enough to give a great accuracy on the test data.
+I used `ALL` HOG channels and a `YCrCb` color space.
+You can see the final heatmap of one of the test images here after applying multiple scales and calculating the list of windows on just HOG features:

 ![alt text][image3]
-![alt text][image6]
-![alt text][image7]

 ---

 ### Video Implementation